stealthBS/demo1-repo/Alarms.md

 -----
 -----

+### Sequence ToDo pending works :
+- [] Exam location visit on exact time 7am or 7:30.
+- Exam (be there before 8:30am becasue gate checking and Bag storing)
+- Online SIM (on same day evening)
+- Appoint Booking for Full Body health checkup (with bp and weight)
+- Lenskart (according to offer/offer-time/discount/referral-coupon)

 ### Done || But again re-check required :
 - [dn] Swipping room start from 11am - 12pm (1 hour) - so no bath in this time. . .
 - [dn] Make your all alarm ready